Diego-Bravi/Presentation/README.md

 ### Hi there!
 I'm Diego Bravi. 👋

-I am a growing programmer, student of Systems Analyst career, I am specializing in React language and development of web pages, I am a proactive person who likes to learn with new challenges.
+Student of Systems Analyst career and software developer.
+Able to provide design, development, testing and maintenance of software systems.
+Proficient in various platforms and languages, mainly focusing on C# and React.
+Able to effectively self-manage by being a fast learner, proactive and committed.

 If you want to know me a little more, I invite you to connect through LinkedIn or by my email